Check you’re on the electoral register Click to get info

 You can check the register in person at either:

-- The Electoral Services offices at Waltham Forest Town Hall between 10am-4pm Monday-Friday by appointment only.
+- The Electoral Services offices at Waltham Forest Town Hall, Monday to Friday 10am to 4pm by appointment only.
 Please contact firstname.lastname@example.org or 0208 496 3000 to arrange an appointment.

 Legally you cannot take any copies of the register, either paper or photographic, although you may take handwritten notes.